Health

 GLP1 medications are extremely well tolerated for most so long as they are started at low dosages and those dosages are advanced slowly and never if a person is still experiencing side effects.
 The most common side effects by far for these medications are gastrointestinal - constipation, diarrhea, heartburn, and/or nausea.
 The great news is that for most these side effects dissipate with ongoing use.

-Though there is yet to be a head to head Ozempic vs Mounjaro randomized trial that would answer which drug truly leads to greater weight loss or which drug has more common side effects, experientially it would seem that Mounjaro leads to lesser amounts of nausea than ozempic.
+Though there has yet to be a head to head Weogvy vs Zepbound randomized trial that would answer which drug truly leads to greater weight loss or which drug has more common side effects, experientially it would seem that Zepbound & Mounjaro leads to lesser amounts of nausea than Wegovy & Ozempic.

 Risk wise, beyond side effects, it would appear that in an extremely small number of patients (cases studies among hundreds of millions of prescriptions), intestinal slowing or stoppage can occur.
 Benefit wise, it seems not a week goes by that another benefit isn’t found among them and beyond the benefits expected from weight loss (decreased risk of weight responsive medical conditions including type 2 diabetes, hypertension, various cancers, and more) there is a significant risk reduction for heart attacks, strokes, kidney failure, fatty liver disease, and potentially dementia.